angular/angular/aio/content/guide/universal.md

 Universal applications use the Angular `platform-server` package (as opposed to `platform-browser`), which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.

-The server ([Node Express](https://expressjs.com/) in this guide's example) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
+The server ([Node.js Express](https://expressjs.com/) in this guide's example) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
 Under the hood, this calls Universal's `renderModule()` function, while providing caching and other helpful utilities.

 The `renderModule()` function takes as inputs a *template* HTML page (usually `index.html`), an Angular *module* containing components, and a *route* that determines which components to display.
 The route comes from the client's request to the server.

 Each request results in the appropriate view for the requested route.